How to Deal with a Burning Smell From Your Furnace

 When you start your furnace, you probably expect to see it blowing cool air and maybe hear a whirring.
 You don’t expect it to present you with an unpleasant smell and leave you worrying about potential safety hazards.
 If your furnace is giving off a burning smell or any other strange odor, don’t panic.
 This is not necessarily a sign of imminent catastrophe.
 The main thing that you need to do if this happens is figure out why it’s happening and take the necessary steps to correct the problem.
 Read on!

-4 Common Reasons Your Furnace Has a Burning Smell
+4 Common Reasons Why There is a Burning Smell from your Furnace

 If your furnace has started giving off a burning smell, take it as a sign that something is awry.
 The burning smell coming from your furnace is a tell-tale sign that there’s something wrong with the airflow in your heating system.
 Here are a few common reasons why it is happening.